On the stochastic behaviour of optional processes up to random times: Introduction

-Whenever $H$ and $X$ are processes such that $X$ is a semimartingale to be used as an integrator and $H$ can be used as integrand with respect to $X$, we use $\int_{\zd} H_t \ud X_t$ to denote the integral process.
-For a detailed account of stochastic integration, see \cite{MR1943877}.

-If not stated otherwise, a property of a stochastic process (such as nonnegativity, path right-continuity, etc.) is assumed to hold \emph{everywhere}; we make explicit note if these properties hold almost surely with respect to some probability on $(\Omega, \, \F)$.
-When processes that are (local) martingales, supermartingales, etc., are considered, it is tacitly assumed that their paths are almost surely \cadlag \ with respect to the probability under consideration; for example local martingales on $\basisp$ have $\prob$-a.s. \cadlag \ paths.
+If not stated otherwise, a property of a stochastic process (such as nonnegativity, path right-continuity, etc.) is assumed to hold \emph {everywhere}; we make explicit note if these properties hold almost surely with respect to some probability on $(\Omega, \F)$.
+When processes that are (local) martingales, super-martingales, etc., are considered, it is tacitly assumed that their paths are almost surely c\`adl\`ag with respect to the probability under consideration; for example, local martingales on $(\Omega, \bF, \prob)$ have $\prob $-a.s. c\`adl\`ag paths.